AI Tools & Workflow

 Paste this into your AI of choice.
 If you work in public health and need a HIPAA-compliant option, PH360 is built for exactly this.

-Tool 04 Visual Week Planner Drag tasks onto a week view and export to Outlook.
-All in a single HTML file.
+Tool 04 Visual Week Planner Drag tasks onto a week view and export to Outlook — all in a single HTML file.

 The friction